Jalapeño Popper Dip with Bacon

 • Cheddar Cheese – You’ll need two cups of sharp cheddar cheese, freshly shredded.

-• Diced Green Chilies – One can of diced green chilies, strained of most of the liquid.
+• Diced Green Chilies – One can of diced green chilies.

-• Seasonings – Garlic powder and ground cumin.
+• Seasonings – Garlic powder and onion powder

 • Panko Topping – A combo of Panko bread crumbs, parmesan cheese, and melted butter is the perfect topping for jalapeño popper dip.

-1. Combine the cream cheese and mayo.
-In a mixing bowl, use a hand mixer to cream together the cream cheese and mayonnaise.
+Combine the cream cheese and mayo.
+In a mixing bowl, use a hand mixer to cream together the softened cream cheese and mayonnaise until very well combined.

-2. Add remaining ingredients.
-Add the other ingredients – the shredded cheddar cheese, diced jalapeños and green chilies, seasonings, and half of the bacon.
+Add remaining ingredients.
+Add the remaining ingredients – the shredded cheddar cheese, diced jalapeños, green chilies, seasonings, and the bacon (reserve some for the top).
 Blend again.

-3. Spoon into baking dish.
-Spoon the dip into a shallow baking dish.
+Spoon into baking dish.
+Spoon the dip into a shallow baking dish, smoothing evenly to all sides.

-4. Make Panko topping.
-In a separate bowl, combine the panic topping – the bread crumbs, parmesan cheese, and melted butter.
+Make Panko topping.
+In a separate bowl, combine the panko topping – the bread crumbs, parmesan cheese, and melted butter.
 Add the topping to the dip.

-5. Add bacon.
-Sprinkle the remaining bacon on top of the Panko mixture.
+Add bacon.
+Sprinkle the remaining bacon and some extra slice jalapeños on top of the Panko mixture.

 • What substitutions can be made?
 You can use either regular full-fat cream cheese or the light version.
 Either will work just fine.
-You can also use plain Greek yogurt instead of the mayo for a lighter version.
-The bacon COULD be skipped but it’s so good in it. 😀 Feel free to play with the seasonings as well!
+You can also use plain Greek yogurt instead of the sour cream.

 • Can this be prepared in advance?
 You can make this up a day in advance and then bake the day of your gathering.